LinkedIn Redesign

 Project Goals

-Understand how first-generation and non-traditional users interpret job listings and requirements
+Understand how users interpret — and misinterpret — job listings and requirements

-Translate research findings into actionable, user-centered design recommendations
+Turn research findings into concrete, testable design improvements

 Research Approach